 Just keep in mind that certain games' data cannot be transferred, so this won't work for every game you have, but it will work for most of them.

-Whether you own the Nintendo Switch or the Switch Lite, I've found that these three accessories are some of the best ones for these gaming systems.
+Whether you own the Nintendo Switch or the Switch Lite, here are some of the best accessories for both systems.

 This controller feels great in your hands and is much larger than the Joy-Cons.
 It also supports amiibo scanning, motion controls, and rumble.

 Hori Compact Playstand ($13 at Amazon)